ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

     ecosystem in order to understand how each tool relate to one another.
 ---

-> This is the second of a three-part blog post on the MLOps landscape.
+> This is the second of a three-part series on the MLOps landscape.
 Here,
 > I'll discuss the ecosystem itself, and the frameworks and tools I
 > encountered.
-You'll find Part One [in this link](/notebook/2021/05/10/navigating-the-mlops-landscape) and Part Three [here](/notebook/2021/05/30/navigating-the-mlops-landscape-part-3).
+I recommend reading [Part One](/notebook/2021/05/10/navigating-the-mlops-landscape) first, then [Part Three](/notebook/2021/05/30/navigating-the-mlops-landscape-part-3) last.

 <span class="firstcharacter">P</span>reviously, we tried to answer the